Africarib Asian Barbecue Breakfast Chains Chinese Classic Contemporary European Indian

 Discussion

-Any restaurant on here except Annette's could be visited for dinner and breakfast, but they are best seen as lunch stops.Their strengths are their soups, salads, sandwiches, desserts and flavored coffees and teas.
+Any restaurant on here could be visited for dinner and some for breakfast, but they are best seen as lunch stops.Their strengths are their soups, salads, sandwiches, desserts and flavored coffees and teas.
 These are restaurants where lunch has become an art form.
 Since their kitchens are not focused on preparing major entrees for the evening session, they pour all their focus into very creative, cutting edge variations on common lunch items.
 Since neighborhood executives and their staffs tend to eat lunch here, and many of them will eat at the same places every day, the menus tend to rotate daily or weekly, or else there is a basic menu with a blackboard of daily specials.
 The same caution applies to these luncheon stops as usually applies to dinnertime restaurants : they can get quite crowded during the noon hour.
 11:30 or 1:00 is a much better time to go.
 Keep in mind that many of the regular restaurants in other sections are also fine places to go for lunch.
 These restaurants are grouped together here because they specialize in lunch.

-Jimmy Johns is a gourmet sandwich outlet boasting that they cut all meat and vegetables fresh right in front of you, bake their own bread each day, and apply everything, such as Grey Poupon, just before handing you the finished sandwich.
+jimmy john's Jimmy Johns is a gourmet sandwich outlet boasting that they cut all meat and vegetables fresh right in front of you, bake their own bread each day, and apply everything, such as Grey Poupon, just before handing you the finished sandwich.
 They don't serve anything except sandwiches but they fix those so fast that if you weren't watching them you'd swear they had to be prepackaged.
 They have six SUBs, six Slims, 11 Giant Clubs, and their signature Gargantuan.
 If you're hungry we recommend that Gargantuan (salami, smoked ham, capicola, roast beef, turkey, provolone, onions, lettuce, tomato, Italian dressing on a homemade French bun).
 It could be considered Dinner in a Sandwich.
 If that seems a bit much, try the Italian Night Club (salami, capicola, smoked ham, hot peppers, provolone, lettuce, tomato, onion, mayo, Italian vinaigrette).
 The Vegetarian Sub contains provolone, avocado, alfalfa sprouts, cucumber, lettuce, tomato and mayo.
 Other modest offerings are the Bootlegger (beef, turkey, lettuce, tomato, mayo), Porker (applewood smoked ham, bacon, lettuce, tomato and mayo) and the Unwich, which has your choice of the sandwich meats or vegetables on a plate without the bread.
 Jimmy Johns has four Lexington locations : Waller Avenue, South Limestone (campus), East Main (downtown), and Tiverton Way.

 Joseph Beth is America's largest singly owned bookstore.
 But there's also a very good restaurant inside.
 At left is the restaurant entrance from the bookstore.
 A large fireplace adds cheer to the paintings and books used for decor.
 Seating is in bad need of updating;upholstered benches, chairs and various sizes of tables looks like a random display from the 1960s.
 But the food is competitive with any lunch restaurant in the state, and it's a cozy stop for breakfast or dinner.
 Soup of the Day is likely to be Italian Vegetable or Potato Bacon.
 There are always two great daily Quiches, one meat and one vegetable, and the Vegetarian Greek Wrap (red onion, artichokes, tomato, olives, feta cheese, spinach and rosemary lemon aioli wrapped in a spinach tortilla) alone is worth stopping for.
 The six salads are outstanding, with the Turkey Cranberry Feta and Pear/Almond/ Raisen/ Bleu Cheese our favorite.
 JoBeth serves one of the outstanding Open Face Turkey Sandwiches in Lexington, and Spinach Artichoke Quesadilla (spinach, artichoke, parmesan, jack cheese, mandarin orange dip and sour cream grilled within a spinach tortilla) is very good.
 Their Vegetarian Chile is served mild with a side of hot sauce so you can flavor to taste.
 It's pretty rich without the sauce.
 Beverages include coffees, teas and smoothies.
-Forest Pie (rhubarb /apple/ peach/ cherry/ berry cobbler) and Peanut Butter Pie are great.
+Forest Pie (rhubarb /apple/ peach/ cherry/ berry cobbler) and Peanut Butter Pie are great. joseph beth cafe

 Saul Good's features a very upscale menu of two soups, six appetizers, six salads, nine exotic pizzas, four sandwiches, four burgers and nine desserts.
 Each of them is unique in some way.
 The French Onion Soup, for example, is made with red, yellow, and green onions, shallots, melted Swiss cheese and sherry.
 The Beer Cheese Dip is made with aged Cheddar, amber beer, garlic and Worcestershire served with celery, cucumbers, pita chips and crackers.
 There's also the Steak and Beer Cheese Nachos, a platter of crisp blue corn tortilla chips, marinated steak, tangy beer cheese, five different white cheeses, jalapenos, cilantro, scallions, lime and a sea salt topping.
 It's an amusement park for pizza lovers.
 There's the Saul Cheese Pizza (Arrabiata tomato sauce plus five cheeses), Kentucky Hot Brown Pizza, Parisian Pizza, Thai Pizza, Mexican Pizza, Argentinian Steak Pizza, BBQ Chicken Pizza, and Saul Meat Pizza.
 Saul's does interesting things with sandwiches.
 For instance, the Szechwan Steak Sandwich includes marinated grilled steak, spicy shallot soy mirin glaze, sesame ginger dressed spinach on a toasted artisan hoagie.
 A Saul burger starts with a third pound beef patty with your choice of Cheese and Bacon, Blue Cheese, Hawaiian or Texas style.
 Or you can substitute a chicken breast for the beef patty but keep the flavoring.
 The desserts are another fireworks display.
 There's the Bananas Foster Waffle and Waffle Sundae but the main track is a very decadent chocolate page.
 It offers Chocolate Pizza, Chocolate Popcorn, Chocolate Beer Float, Kahula Cupcake, Chocolate Chip Cookie Sundae, Chocolate Fondue, and White Chocolate Cheesecake.
 There are specials directed at the dinnertime fans : Grilled Salmon, Wild Turkey Top Sirloin and Chicken Waffles.
 There's also a Saul's Big Breakfast with eggs, maple pepper bacon, potatoes and a Belgian waffle.
 After the lunchtime crowd disperses, there's a 3-7:00 Afternoon Delite with a rotating series of daily specials at half price.